movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 The mount transaction mutex protects state transitions, handle counts, and waiters only.
 It must not be held across disk I/O or a tree search.

-Tree mutation locks a search path top-down.
-Splits may lock the needed sibling in key order.
+The implemented write search retains the root write lock and locks/COWs the search path top-down.
+Path release drops extent-buffer locks bottom-up before the root lock.
+Splits must lock any needed sibling in key order.
 Code must not recursively modify the extent tree while holding an arbitrary filesystem-tree path; such updates are represented as delayed references and processed from a controlled commit context.

 Commit must not acquire arbitrary vnode locks after it has closed the transaction.
 A caller such as `fsync` flushes the relevant vnode data before